 \section{The construction and main properties of the proxy}

-We now specify precisely the time-zero proxy $\rho_n^{t \to 0}$ of the polymer $\rho_n^t$, an artefact whose role was informally presented in Section~\ref{s.conceptsoverlap}.
+We now specify precisely the time-zero proxy $\rho_n^{t \to 0}$ of the polymer $\rho_n^t$, the key object in the proof as described in Section~\ref{s.conceptsoverlap}.
 The value of $t \geq 0$ is fixed throughout this definition, with the scaled parameter $\tau \geq 0$ specified via $t = n^{-1/3} \tau$ as in Section~\ref{s.onset}.
-The proxy will be employed to demonstrate high {\em subcritical} overlap, so that $\tau$ may be viewed for now as a fixed positive quantity that is much smaller that one (though shortly we will demand that it tends to zero with high $n$ at a modest rate).
+Since the proxy will be employed to demonstrate high {\em subcritical} overlap, $\tau$ may be viewed for now as a fixed positive quantity that is much smaller that one (though shortly we will demand that it tends to zero with high $n$ at a modest rate).
 The proxy has just been called $\rho_n^{t \to 0}$, in accordance with the usage in the overview of Section~\ref{s.conceptsoverlap}.
-We rehearsed two arguments there, however, in Subsections~\ref{s.oneexcursion} and~\ref{s.severalexcursions}; in the latter, the construction was called on to make a much finer geometric mimicry of $\rho_n^t$ than in the former.
-In our rigorous construction, which follows the latter route, we will set a dyadic scale parameter $\ell \in \N$, and specify a scale-$\ell$ proxy, to be denoted by $\rho_{n,\ell}^{t \to 0}$.
-This proxy's job will be to mimic the geometry of $\rho_n^t$ on vertical scales of the form~$2^{-\ell}$; or, in fact, on a slightly finer scale.
+We now proceed to making the argument in Subsection~\ref{s.severalexcursions} rigorous which demands the construction mimic the geometry of $\rho_n^t$ at a dyadic scale parameter $\ell \in \N$.
+This necessitates a scale-$\ell$ proxy, to be denoted by $\rho_{n,\ell}^{t \to 0}$ whose job will be to mimic the geometry of $\rho_n^t$ by replication of the excursion structure of $\rho_n^t$ relative to $\rho_n^0$ on vertical scales of the form~$2^{-\ell}$, or, in fact, on a slightly finer scale.

-The geometric mimicry of $\rho_n^t$ that the proxy succeeds in performing entails the roughly accurate replication of the excursion structure of $\rho_n^t$ relative to $\rho_n^0$ when the former polymer is replaced by the proxy.
-In order to record the form of this geometric mimicry, we make some definitions that concern this excursion structure.